-By the time of that July of 1917, the first contingent of the Newfoundland Regiment had already been serving overseas for some two years and nine months.
-The 2nd (Reserve) Battalion of the Newfoundland Regiment had been formed - in the spring of 1916 - and multiple drafts had been dispatched from Ayr to supplement the strength of the 1st Battalion of the Newfoundland Regiment (see immediately below).
+By the time of that mid-October of 1917, the first contingent of the Newfoundland Regiment had already been serving overseas for some three years and a month.
+The 2^{nd} (Reserve) Battalion of the Newfoundland Regiment had been formed - in the spring of 1916 - and multiple drafts had been dispatched from Ayr to supplement the strength of the 1^{st} Battalion of the Newfoundland Regiment (see immediately below).

-(Right: Some of the personnel of 'A', 'B', 'C' and 'D' Companies of the 1st Battalion of the Newfoundland Regiment at Aldershot in August of 1915, prior to its departure to active service on the Gallipoli Peninsula - from The Fighting Newfoundlander by Col. G.W.L.
+(Right above: Some of the personnel of 'A', 'B', 'C' and 'D' Companies of the 1st Battalion of the Newfoundland Regiment at Aldershot in August of 1915, prior to its departure to active service on the Gallipoli Peninsula - from The Fighting Newfoundlander by Col. G.W.L.
 Nicholson, C.D.)

-Patrick Ryan, by that July 2, 1917, had been a soldier of the Newfoundland Regiment for two-hundred forty-six days.
+As for Albert Wagg, by that October 12 of 1917, he had been a soldier of the Newfoundland Regiment for three-hundred twenty-four days.